iotaledger/hornet/docs/getting_started/using_docker_compose.md

 Make sure that you have read [Using Docker](using_docker.md) before continue reading.
 This chapter is for more advanced users.
 The following link provides more information about [Docker Compose]( https://docs.docker.com/compose/).

-## Using your own Docker Compose file for running Hornet
+## Using Your Own Docker Compose File For Running Hornet

 Docker Compose is a tool on top of the Docker engine that enables you to define Docker parameters in a structured way via `docker-compose.yaml` file.
 You can create and start the container with a single `docker-compose` command based on your configuration.